SakshiSharma2002/Quiz-Game/README.md

 # Quiz-Game
-A simple quiz app built using HTML, CSS, JavaScript.
+A simple quiz app built using HTML, CSS and JavaScript.